Stock market today: Wall Street drops as faltering Chinese economy sets off global slide

 “Numbers like today’s just make it more likely that rates will remain higher for longer, even if the Fed doesn’t hike them next month,” said Mike Loewengart, head of model portfolio construction at Morgan Stanley Global Investment Office.

-Treasury yields initially rose following the retail sales report, approaching their highest levels since the 2007-09 Great Recession, before easing.
+Treasury yields initially rose following the retail sales report, approaching their highest levels since the 2007-09 Great Recession, before jostling up and down.

 A faltering Chinese economy could mean less demand for oil and other commodities.

-The declines meant stocks of energy and raw-material producers were among the biggest losers in the S&P 500.
-Miner Freeport-McMoRan fell 3.4%, and Exxon Mobil's 2.5% drop was one of the heavier weights on the index.
+The declines meant stocks of energy producers were among the biggest losers in the S&P 500.
+Exxon Mobil's 2.6% drop was one of the heavier weights on the index.

-Smaller and midsized banks have been under particularly scrutiny from investors and credit-rating analysts, and KeyCorp, Comerica and Citizens Financial Group all fell at least 4% for some of the heavier losses in the S&P 500.
+Smaller and midsized banks have been under particular scrutiny from investors and credit-rating analysts, and Comerica, Zions Bancorp. and Citizens Financial Group all fell at least 4.4% for some of the sharper losses in the S&P 500.

 Elsewhere on Wall Street, more reports on corporate profits that came in better than expected helped to limit the market’s losses.

-Stocks of homebuilders were bouncing between gains and losses after Warren Buffett's Berkshire Hathaway disclosed it bought stakes in several of them.
+Stocks of homebuilders were also among the limited number of winners after Warren Buffett's Berkshire Hathaway disclosed it bought stakes in several.
 Other investors often try to copy the famed investor's moves, and D.R.
 Horton rose 2.9%.
+It was one of just 43 stocks in the S&P 500 that rose, as more than 90% within the index fell.

 In stock markets abroad, indexes slumped in Europe after falling 1% in Hong Kong and 0.1% in Shanghai.